RoySegall/gizra.com/app/_posts/2016-10-15-restful-access-token.md

   3. refresh_token - Once the the token is no longer valid you'll need to ask for a new one using the refresh token.

-You can see below a small Angular JS code:
+You can see below a small amount of Angular JS code:

 ```javascript
 $http.get('http://localhost/drupal/api/login-token', {